 Spedra works by relaxing the blood vessels to the penis, allowing better blood flow.
 It takes between 15 to 30 minutes to work.
-It's effectiveness is not normally affected by eating or drinking alcohol before taking the treatment.
 Sexual stimulation is needed for Spedra to be effective.

-The recommended dose is a 100 mg tablet, taken when you need it.
+The recommended dose is a 100 mg tablet, taken when you need it approximately 30 minutes to 1hr before sex.
 You should not take it more than once a day.

 Tell your doctor if you think your dose is too strong or too weak.
 They may suggest you switch to a different dose of this medicine.
 Dose adjustments can also be required if Spedra is used together with certain other medicines.
 If you are taking a medicine such as erythromycin, amprenavir, aprepitant, diltiazem, fluconazole, fosamprenavir or verapamil (‘moderate CYP3A4 inhibitors’) the recommended dose of Spedra is a 100 mg tablet, with an interval of at least two days between doses.

-You should take Spedra about 30 minutes before you have sexual intercourse.
+You should take Spedra about 30 minutes to 1 hours before you have sexual intercourse.